univention/univention-portal/docs/containerization/409-etherpad-mirrod.md

-## Genral issumptions
+## Genral assumptions

 1. We go with a focus on Epic 409, which means that containers into the SouvAP Kubernetes environment is our main focus.
 2. The work for Epic 335 can be put aside for now.
 3. Cleanup is no problem once the containers are there.
    (Currently the portal is deployed into SouvAP as a Debian package.)